gabrielecirulli/hn-special/README.md

 ### A note about the CSS
 Some of the selectors in the CSS are very contrived.
 I found it was the only way to select what I wanted in a document made of tables within tables with barely any classes.
 I tried to use class selectors wherever I could, but it's mostly unavoidable to go down a long chain of selectors.
 If you spot any ways to improve any of the selectors, please make a pull request and I'll be glad to take it in!

+### Adding a module
+If you want to add a new module, please edit defaults.json and add a descriptive key for your module (it will be used as the actual module name).
+Please keep it disabled by default if it's a change that could overwhelm some users.
+For the actual code, make a JavaScript file with the same name as the module, and subscribe to the settings object through the module's key (take a look at `pen_links_in_new_tabs.js` for an example).
+If the setting is enabled from the interface, your module's code will be executed. **NOTE**: don't forget to add your JS file to `manifest.json` and uninstall/reinstall the extension.
+Simply reloading it won't work.

+### Other gotchas
+If you're developing a

 ## License
 HN Special is licensed under the MIT License:
 ```